aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 > This option is available for **all LDAP directories**.

 The `--delete-missing` option allows you to soft-delete all LDAP users that were missing from the import.
-This is useful when a user is deleted in your LDAP server, and therefore should be soft-deleted inside of your application.
+This is useful when a user has been deleted in your LDAP server, and therefore should be soft-deleted inside of your application, since they will not be returned in search results.

-This option was designed to have the utmost safety of user data in mind.
+This option has been designed to have the utmost safety of user data in mind.
 Here are some paramount things to understand with this option:

 **No users will be deleted if soft-deletes are not enabled on your `User` eloquent model.**